minimuutti/minimuutti.github.io/en/blog/_posts/2020-05-21-when-a-dog-dont-obey.md

 In addition we can't assume that dogs automatically know what it means it we add *no* or *don't* with the original cue.

-If this dogs owner want his dog to stand, he should teach him to "*stand*" instead of "*don't sit*".
+If this dog's owner want his dog to stand, he should teach him to "*stand*" instead of "*don't sit*".

 ![](https://b2.minimuutti.com/file/minimuutti-com/blogi/stand-sit.jpg)